Greta Garbo: Retirement

-In retirement, Garbo generally led a private life of simplicity and leisure.
+In her retirement, Garbo generally led a private life of simplicity and leisure.
 She made no public appearances and assiduously avoided the publicity she loathed.
-Contrary to myth, from the beginning she had many friends and acquaintances with whom she socialized and later travelled.
+Contrary to myth, from the beginning she had many friends and acquaintances with whom she socialized and travelled, although it has also been said that in later years she did not trust many people and therefore did not have many close friends.
+Her usual response to anyone asking her about a comeback was "I have made enough faces", as she once said to David Niven.

-She was often perplexed about what to do and how to spend her time ("drifting" was the word she frequently used), always struggling with her many eccentricities and her life-long melancholy and moodiness.
-As she approached her sixtieth birthday, she told a frequent walking companion, "In a few days, it will be the anniversary of the sorrow that never leaves me, that will never leave me for the rest of my life."
+Garbo was often perplexed about what to do and how to spend her time, always struggling with her many eccentricities and her life-long melancholy and moodiness. ("Drifting" was the word she frequently used; in 1946 she told reporters, "I have no plans, either for the movies or anything else.
+I'm just drifting.")
+As she approached her sixtieth birthday in 1965, she told a frequent walking companion, "In a few days, it will be the anniversary of the sorrow that never leaves me, that will never leave me for the rest of my life."
 She told another friend in 1971, "I suppose I suffer from very deep depression."
 One biographer claims that she could have been bipolar.
 "I am very happy one moment, the next there is nothing left for me", she said in 1933.

-Beginning in the 1940s, she became an art collector.
-Although many paintings she bought were of negligible value, works by Renoir, Rouault, Kandinsky, Bonnard and Jawlensky made her art collection worth millions when she died in 1990.
+Beginning in the 1940s, Garbo became an art collector.
+Although many of the paintings she owned were of negligible monetary value, she also owned valuable works by Renoir, Rouault, Kandinsky, Bonnard and Jawlensky.
+Her art collection was worth millions of dollars when she died in 1990.

-On February 9, 1951, she became a naturalized citizen of the United States, and she bought a seven-room apartment at 450 East 52nd Street in Manhattan in 1953, where she lived for the rest of her life.
+On 9 February 1951, she became a naturalized citizen of the United States, and bought a seven-room apartment at 450 East 52nd Street in Manhattan in 1953, where she lived for the rest of her life.
+Her New York apartment buzzer was identified by a solitary G and the interior was a "light and airy study in pink".
+In order to protect her privacy, she preferred being addressed as "Miss [Harriet] Brown".
+Her close friends were only allowed to call her Miss Garbo or G.G.; if they called her Greta, she wouldn't respond.

-Garbo was a dinner guest at the White House on November 13, 1963, just nine days before the assassination of President Kennedy.
-She spent the night at the Washington, D. C. home of philanthropist Florence Mahoney.
-Garbo's niece reported that Garbo had always spoken of it as a "magical evening."
+Garbo was a dinner guest at the White House on 13 November 1963, just nine days before the assassination of JFK.
+She spent the night at the Washington, D.C. home of philanthropist Florence Stephenson Mahoney.
+Garbo's niece reported that Garbo had always spoken of it as a "magical evening".